voltrevo/monorepo/projects/typed-bytes/README.md

    84, 101, 115, 116, // utf-8 bytes for "Test message"
    32, 109, 101, 115,
   115,  97, 103, 101

-*/
-console.log(new Uint8Array(buffer));
+  // (Notice how no bytes were used for strings 'level', 'message', or 'LOG') */ console.log(new Uint8Array(buffer));